ramsaycarslaw/card/README.md

 ## Basic RISC-V instruction set

-1. _Instruction Fetch Cycle_ (`IF`) -- Send the program counter (PC) to memory
+1. _Instruction Fetch Cycle_ (`IF`)
-   and fetch the current instruction from memory.
+    Send the program counter (PC) to memory and fetch the current instruction from memory.
 Update the pc to the next sequential PC by adding 4 (becuase each instruction is 4 bytes) to the PC.

-2. _Instruction decode/register fetch cycle_ (`ID`) -- Decode the instruction
+2. _Instruction decode/register fetch cycle_ (`ID`)
-   and read the registers corresponding to register source specifiers from the register file.
+    Decode the instruction and read the registers corresponding to register source specifiers from the register file.
 As the registers are read, do the equality test to check for a possible branch.
 If it is needed, sign extend the offset field of the instruction.
 In an agressive implmentation, we can complete the branch at this stage by storing the branch target address in the PC if the condition was true.
 This technique is known as fixed field decoding.
 In this implementation we may read a register we aren't using which won't hurt performance but does have an energy impact.

 3. _Execution/effective address cycle_ (`EX`)
+  The ALU operates on the operands prepared in the prior cycle, performing one of three functions depending on  the operand type

+  - Memory reference - The ALU adds the base register and the offset to form the effective address

+    ```c
+    ...
+    return 0;
+    ```

+  - Register-Register - The ALU performs the operation specified by the ALU opcode on the values read from the register file.

+    ```c
+    int x = y + z;
+    ```

+  - Register-Immediate - The ALU performs the operation specified by the ALU opcode on the register from the register file (the first value) and the sign extended immediate value.

+    ```c
+    int x = 10;
+    ```

 4. _Memory Access_ (`MEM`)
+  There are two cases in the `MEM` stage

+  - The instruction is load, the memory does a read using the effective address computed in the previous cycle.

+  - The instruction is store, the memory writes the data from the second register from the register file to the effective address

 5. _Write-back cycle_ (`WB`)
+  Register-Register ALU instruction or load instruction: Write the result to the register file whether it comes from memory (load) or the ALU.

 ## Pipelined Processor Design